Air Serbia: Aviolet

-In May 2014, Air Serbia launched their now-defunct charter brand, Aviolet (Serbian Cyrillic: Авиолет), using a fleet of three Boeing 737-300s under Air Serbia's IATA airline code (JU).
+In May 2014, Air Serbia launched their now-defunct charter brand, Aviolet (Serbian Cyrillic: Авиолет), using a fleet of three Boeing 737-300 aircraft under Air Serbia's IATA airline code (JU).
 The majority of Aviolet charter flights were operated during the peak holiday season, which runs from June to September.
 The first Aviolet-branded flight took off from Belgrade on 4 May 2014, flying to Antalya.
 As of 2021, Aviolet is defunct as the charter operations were taken over by Air Serbia itself.

 Air Serbia Ground Services

 Formerly known as SU-Port, Air Serbia Ground Services (ASGS) was the official provider of aircraft ground handling services in the Republic of Serbia, being certified by Serbia's Civil Aviation Directorate.
 ASGS provided ground handling operations to passengers, baggage, aircraft, cargo, and mail.
 Since its founding in 2002, the company handled more than two million passengers and 8500 flights for Air Serbia and other airlines annually.
 It was discontinued in November 2017, and all employees were transferred to Belgrade Airport.